Moderna COVID-19 vaccine: History

+In June 2025, the European Medicines Agency announced that they are making data from the marketing authorization applications for COVID-19 mRNA vaccines Comirnaty and Spikevax publicly available.

 Original version

 In January 2020, Moderna announced development of an RNA vaccine, codenamed mRNA-1273, to induce immunity to SARS-CoV-2.

 Moderna received US$955 million from the Biomedical Advanced Research and Development Authority (BARDA), an office of the US Department of Health and Human Services.
 BARDA funded 100% of the cost of bringing the vaccine to FDA licensure.

 The United States government provided $2.5 billion in total funding for the Moderna COVID-19 vaccine (mRNA-1273).
 Private donors also made contributions to the vaccine's development.
 The Dolly Parton COVID-19 Research Fund contributed $1 million.

 Phase I–II clinical trials

 In March 2020, the phase I human trial of mRNA-1273 began in partnership with the US National Institute of Allergy and Infectious Diseases.
 In April, the US Biomedical Advanced Research and Development Authority (BARDA) allocated up to $483 million for Moderna's vaccine development.
 Plans for a phase II dosing and efficacy trial to begin in May were approved by the US Food and Drug Administration (FDA).
 Moderna signed a partnership with Swiss vaccine manufacturer Lonza Group, to supply 300 million doses per annum.

-On 25 May 2020, Moderna began a phase IIa clinical trial recruiting six hundred adult participants to assess safety and differences in antibody response to two doses of its candidate vaccine, mRNA-1273, a study expected to complete in 2021.
+In May 2020, Moderna began a phase IIa clinical trial recruiting six hundred adult participants to assess safety and differences in antibody response to two doses of its candidate vaccine, mRNA-1273, a study expected to complete in 2021.

-On 14 July 2020, Moderna scientists published preliminary results of the phase I dose escalation clinical trial of mRNA-1273, showing dose-dependent induction of neutralizing antibodies against S1/S2 as early as 15 days post-injection.
+In July 2020, Moderna scientists published preliminary results of the phase I dose escalation clinical trial of mRNA-1273, showing dose-dependent induction of neutralizing antibodies against S1/S2 as early as 15 days post-injection.
 Mild to moderate adverse reactions, such as fever, fatigue, headache, muscle ache, and pain at the injection site were observed in all dose groups, but were common with increased dosage.
 The vaccine in low doses was deemed safe and effective in order to advance a phase III clinical trial using two 100-μg doses administered 29 days apart.

-On 14 September 2021, a study funded by the National Institute of Allergy and Infectious Diseases reported a strong immune response after six months, even at low doses, suggesting that more doses could be deployed from a limited vaccine supply.
+In September 2021, a study funded by the National Institute of Allergy and Infectious Diseases reported a strong immune response after six months, even at low doses, suggesting that more doses could be deployed from a limited vaccine supply.
 Six months after low-dose vaccination, 67% of participants still had memory cytotoxic T cells, suggesting that immune memory is stable.
 The study also found that cross-reactive T cells acquired during infection with other coronaviruses that cause the common cold increased the response to the vaccine.